 On September 7, 2022, Globalstar announced that it will be providing the newly-announced iPhone 14 and 14 Plus, and iPhone 14 Pro and 14 Pro Max, with satellite connectivity.
 The announcements of partnerships between Space-X and T-Mobile, and Apple and Globalstar, signal the beginning of a new generation of satellite phones.
 With the arrival of the iPhone 14 series, regular smartphones now began to join the league of satphones by offering satellite connectivity.
 Joining the iPhone 14 series will be a number of yet-to-be-named devices from T-Mobile USA.

-In an interesting twist, Huawei also launched the Mate 50 a few hours ahead of the iPhone 14 series, and that model supports satellite-based SMS, just like the iPhone 14 series do.
+In an interesting twist, Huawei also launched the Mate 50, the first of many Android satellite phones, a few hours ahead of the iPhone 14 series, and that model supports satellite-based SMS, just like the iPhone 14 series do.
 Huawei Mate 50’s satellite messaging uses China’s global BeiDou satellite network for this.
 That makes Huawei Mate 50, not the iPhone 14, the first regular phone announced to support satellite messaging.